 Rear Adm.
-Whitney is a native of South Portland, Maine.
+Mark Whitney is a native of South Portland, Maine.
 He entered the Navy through the Naval Reserve Officers Training Corps program at Maine Maritime Academy where he earned a Bachelor of Science degree in Marine Engineering in 1984.

 He received his surface warfare officer qualification aboard USS Luce (DDG 38).
 He became an engineering duty officer and attended the Naval Postgraduate School.
 In 1994, he earned a Master of Science degree in Mechanical Engineering and was the recipient of the Naval Postgraduate School Superior Service Award.